UBAID-AKHTAR-243/File-Converter/README.md

 # File-Converter
-Converts aal types of images
+Converts all types of images